MartyrPher/GetGlam/README.md

 ## Features
 ### Overview
-Get Glam is an rewritten GetDressed/Kisekae for Stardew Valley 1.4.
+Get Glam is a rewritten GetDressed/Kisekae for Stardew Valley 1.4.
 The base mod includes the dresser and all the face and nose options from Get Dressed.
 This mod differs from previous iterations since it adds content pack support.